-

 Please briefly describe the regulatory framework and landscape of both equity and debt capital market in your jurisdiction, including the major regimes, regulators and authorities.

-The Financial Services Authority (Otoritas Jasa Keuangan or “OJK”), established under Law 21 of 2011 on OJK (as amended), is the regulator and supervisor of capital markets activities in Indonesia.
-OJK’s functions and authorities are to oversee, supervise, examine, and investigate financial service activities by institutions engaged in banking, capital market, insurance, pension funds, finance, and other financial services.
-OJK also issues capital markets rules, including on registration statement requirements for public offerings or private placements.
+The Financial Services Authority (Otoritas Jasa Keuangan or “OJK”), established under Law 21 of 2011 on OJK (as amended) serves as the primary regulator and supervisor of capital markets activities in Indonesia.
+OJK’s functions and authorities are to oversee, supervise, examine, and investigate financial service activities by institutions engaged in banking, capital market, insurance, pension funds, finance, and other financial services sectors.
+In addition, OJK is responsible for issuing regulations, including on registration statement requirements for public offerings or private placements.

-Besides OJK, public companies in Indonesia are also supervised by PT Bursa Efek Indonesia (“IDX”).
-IDX is the only stock exchange in Indonesia and is responsible to issue listing rules, including on disclosure and reporting requirements.
+Besides OJK, public companies in Indonesia are also subject to the supervision of PT Bursa Efek Indonesia (“IDX”), the sole stock exchange in Indonesia.
+IDX is responsible for issuing listing regulations, including on disclosure and reporting requirements for listed companies.

 -